twosigma/git-meta/slides/presentation.md

 show a couple of things:

 - merging a change that adds a new repo
-- merging when one of the targets isn't visible
+- merging when one of the targets isn't open

 ---